player-red/law-school-notes/src/site/notes/Y1 T1 Society/READINGS/PRIMARY/SOC1.03 Deshpande, Contemporary India - A Sociological View.md

 Antonio Gramsci's perspective
 - Commonsense is the philosophy inherited from the socio-cultural environment.
-- The power structure that prevails in that society exerts influence on the commonsense notions that the people hold.
+- The power structure that prevails in that society exerts influence on the commonsense notions that the people hold. (hegemony)
 	- This helps legitimize the power structure.
 	- It also makes it more vulnerable to reformulation through propaganda or other subversive means.